 A significant portion of your immune system resides in your gut.
 As mentioned, consuming probiotics and eating fibre-rich foods can help maintain a healthy gut microbiome.

-If you are under a lot of stress or have a poor diet with little fresh food, consider taking a good quality probiotic to support your gut microbiome.
+If you are under a lot of stress or have a poor diet with little fresh food, consider taking a good-quality probiotic to support your gut microbiome.

 Homeopathy

-I mentioned Echinacea above, that you can take in homeopathic form instead of the tincture – some take it once a week during the winter months.
+I mentioned Echinacea above, which you can take in homeopathic form instead of the tincture – some take it once a week during the winter months.
 There is a remedy for Cat’s Claw too.

 “ABC” is a combination remedy that is sometimes also called ‘new beginnings’ and can be taken at the very start of cold symptoms (it is a combination remedy that contains Aconite, Belladonna and Chamomile, hence the name ABC)